Phobez/nanuda/README.md

 to others and how much others owe to others.
 The summary of how much users owe changes as users spend and pay.

+You can download the latest release from the [releases page](https://github.com/Phobez/nanuda/releases).

 ## Quick Links
 Online Documentation at Overleaf: https://www.overleaf.com/read/hdtrvngcwmzq